fimbaz/algofs/README.md

 * multiobject storage

 ### Hacks:
-need the developer API to use this at all-- we dry-run execute the smart contract to read the data, so the dev API needs to be turned on.
+need the developer API to use this at all-- we dry-run execute the smart contract to read the data.

 ### Demo:
 ```